 Predator: Hunting Grounds (2020)

 Keyes is mentioned in the 2020 video game Predator: Hunting Grounds.
 There are numerous references to OWLF and their operations from 1987 to 2016 are detailed through the use of tape recordings spoken by Sean Keyes and Dutch Schaefer.
-A few tapes from Sean Keyes mentions his father and some of the Dutch tapes mention meeting Keyes before the events in 1997.
+A few tapes from Sean Keyes mention his father and some of the Dutch tapes mention meeting Keyes before the events in 1997.

 - Agent Keyes is the only character to ever use the word “Predator” to refer to the Predators on-screen.